The 20 Best Sezary Syndrome Doctors in Italy

 Turin, IT

-Massimiliano Bergallo practices in Turin, Italy.
+Massimiliano Bergallo practices practicing medicine in Turin, Italy.
 Mr. Bergallo is rated as an Advanced expert by MediFind in the treatment of Sezary Syndrome.
-His top areas of expertise are Diarrhea, Cutaneous T-Cell Lymphoma (CTCL), Respiratory Syncytial Virus (RSV) Infection, Kidney Transplant, and Liver Transplant.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Diarrhea, Cutaneous T-Cell Lymphoma (CTCL), Respiratory Syncytial Virus (RSV) Infection, Kidney Transplant, and Liver Transplant.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.